South Willingham

 Much of the village formed part of the Heneage Estate; Hainton Hall is a mile north of the village.
 At South Willingham is Belmont transmitting station, the second tallest structure in the UK.

 The geology under the village is unusually complex with four separate bedrocks located within the parish.
-Sand, gravel and clay have all be quarried in the parish; the clay pit supplied a brickworks in the Victorian era.
+Sand, gravel and clay have all been quarried in the parish; the clay pit supplied a brickworks in the Victorian era.